geekodour/o/content/docs/updates/projects.md

 I absolutely freeze and throw myself into a bootloop if the context switch is too high.
 So it's very important for me to manage this and make some mechanism which can sort of automatically make the decision for me.

-The process is no magic, it's simply me capturing project ideas whenever they come to my mind, sitting on the idea for a while, checking how well it fits current situation, talking to concerned people about it, prioritizing it accordingly, working on the idea when my system tells me to, shipping it.
-Just the interesting bit is that, this happens for each of my project ideas without making me feel that I am bUsY while maintaining my sanity.
+The process is no magic, consider a loop, idea can be anything.
+It's simply me capturing the idea whenever it comes to my mind, sitting on the idea for a while when my system tells me to, checking how well it fits current situation, talking to concerned people about it, prioritizing it accordingly, working on the idea when my system tells me to, shipping it. repeat.
+Just the interesting bit is that, this happens for each of my ideas and project ideas without making me feel that I am bUsY while maintaining my sanity.

 </div>